BitPangea/bitpangea/thecodex/002-relational/codex-RL-II/codex-RL-II-contiguity.md

 ### Permanence

-Once established within the canonical structure of the world, a Contiguity cannot be fragmented, reassigned, or dissolved without altering the world's cartographic structure.
+Once established within the canonical structure of The World, a Contiguity cannot be fragmented, reassigned, or dissolved without altering the world's cartographic structure.

 ### Neutrality